idkfelix/year12/Maths/Matrices.md

 - The transpose of a matrix, $A$, is denoted $A^T$
 - A transposed matrix has the same elements just with rows and columns swapped
 - If matrix $A$ has an order of $m\cdot{n}$, then $A^T$ has an order of $n\cdot{m}$
-- Bottom row transposes to far right, vice versa
+- Bottom row transposes to last column / first column transposes to first row